lmeijvogel/rspec-percentage-formatter/README.md

 # PercentageFormatter

-This is a RSpec formatter that outputs the spec run progress in percentages (increments of 5%).
+This is an RSpec formatter that outputs the spec run progress in percentages (increments of 5%).

 Each increment is printed on a new line, so Jenkins will keep up with the output.